Text by CLOT Magazine

-Transhumanism is a global scientific and philosophical movement whose followers seek to achieve a radical enhancement of humanity’s physical and intellectual capacities and strive to significantly improve the average human life expectancy, paving the way for us to one day attain immortality.
+Transhumanism is a global scientific and philosophical movement whose followers seek to enhance humanity’s physical and intellectual capacities radically and strive to significantly improve the average human life expectancy, paving the way for us to one day attain immortality.
 The term Transhumanism in its contemporary sense was coined and popularised by British biologist and philosopher Julian Huxley in his book of essays New Bottles for New Wine.

 Today the world of the future – populated by radically enhanced humans and run by greater-than-human artificial intelligence – has ceased to be the stuff of science fiction.
 Scientists are seriously discussing such prospects of human development as brain-computer integration, memory transfer, and mind uploading.
-Philosophers and anthropologists warn about the risks likely to arise in the wake of deploying such technology, ranging from wide-ranging control over human behaviour to complete manipulation of people’s thoughts and wishes and the disappearance of traditional human values.
+Philosophers and anthropologists warn about the risks likely to arise after deploying such technology, ranging from wide-ranging control over human behaviour to complete manipulation of people’s thoughts and wishes and the disappearance of traditional human values.

 Topics such as the latest technology that has either already become a reality or is currently in development and the ethical aspects of the consequences that ensue will be discussed.
 They will also attempt to identify the “human frontier”, beyond which the era of posthumanism awaits.